 \begin{theorem} Let $U=\tilde{A_{n}}^W$, where $W \in \{S_n, B_n, D_n \}$.
 Then $U$ is a Galois order over a Harish-Chandra subalgebra $\Gamma=\mathbb C [t_1,\ldots,t_n]^W$.
 Moreover, $U$ is free as a right (left) $\Gamma$-module. \end{theorem}

 \begin{proof} Substituting each $t_i$ by $t_i'=1-t_i$, we have $\varepsilon_i(t_i')=-t_i'$, $i=1, \ldots, n$, and, hence, we recover the usual Weyl group actions by reflections.
-Therefore, $\Gamma$ is polynomial by the Chevalley-Shephard-Todd.
+Therefore, $\Gamma$ is polynomial by the Chevalley-Shephard-Todd Theorem.
 Since $U$ is a Galois ring over $\Gamma$ by Theorem \ref{thm-ring} and $\Gamma$ is Noetherian, we conclude that $U$ is projective over $\Gamma$ as right (left) module by Lemma \ref{lemma2}.
 It follows from Proposition \ref{useit2} that $U$ is a Galois order over the Harish-Chandra algebra $\Gamma$.
-Now applying Lemma \ref{lemma2}, Proposition \ref{useit2} and \cite{Bass}, Corollary 4.5 we obtain that $U$ is free as a right (left) $\Gamma$-module. \end{proof}
+Given the projectivity over $\Gamma$, using \cite{Bass}, Corollary 4.5, we obtain that $U$ is free as a right (left) $\Gamma$-module. \end{proof}